Intellectual reformers have been much maligned in American history because of their solitude.

 Sinclair faced his most significant challenge to his candidacy, though by far not the only challenge.

+Sinclair and EPIC would go through a rocky two months leading up to the election.
 Aside from these immediate responses to the Sinclair candidacy, newspapers played an integral role in the movement to derail the novice politician's campaign.

 The epitome of this media opposition was Los Angeles Times editor Harry Chandler, who used his influence to publish many stories that claimed that Sinclair was a Communist, an atheist, and a proponent of free love.